piercefreeman/genai_foundations/docs/series/sparse_layer.md

 For all the [optimization](./moe.md) required to make MoEs train and scale, routing itself is often just a single linear projection from the token’s hidden state into $m$ **routing scores** (one per expert), followed by a softmax and a Top‑$k$ selection.
-The details vary (token-level routing, per-head routing, shared experts, etc.), but many open-source MoE architectures follow this basic softmax + Top‑$k$ pattern.
+The details vary (token-level routing, per-head routing, shared experts, etc.), but most open-source MoE architectures follow this basic softmax + Top‑$k$ pattern.

 This article assumes you're familiar with traditional [MoE basics](https://newsletter.maartengrootendorst.com/p/a-visual-guide-to-mixture-of-experts) so we can focus on failure modes and alternative ways to think about sparsity.
 This is the first part in a two-part sequence: here we build a lens and situate recent work; next we get more concrete.